Arithmetic Sparsity and Obstructions in Weighted Projective Spaces: Preliminaries

-\item \emph{Field Extension}: For a finite extension $L/k$, $h_L(p) = h_k(p)^{[L:k]}$, reflecting the scaling of height with field degree. \end{enumerate} \end{lem} The absolute weighted height is \(\h(\p) = \h_K(\p)^{1/[K:\Q]}\) for \(\p \in \WP^n(K)\), independent of the choice of \(K\) containing \(k(\p)\). \begin{rem} These properties ensure \(\h\) is suitable for arithmetic statistics, mirroring the Weil height while accommodating weights.
-For instance, the morphism \(\phi\) in \cref{Veronese} links weighted counts to projective ones, as used in \cref{sec-3} and \cref{sec-4}, with recent extensions to local/global heights in~\cite{2022-1}. \end{rem}
+so the absolute weighted height is the pullback of the Weil height under the Veronese morphism, normalized by the exponent $1/q$.
+These properties ensure $\h$ is suitable for arithmetic statistics, mirroring the Weil height while accommodating weights, with recent extensions to local and global heights in~\cite{2022-1}.